sudhaus7/guard7/README.md

 - Tools for generating keys, validating keys and encrtyption/decryption in PHP and JS for Plugins.

-- PageTS base confguration of to be encrypted database fields and tables.
+- PageTS based confguration of to be encrypted database fields and tables.

 - PageTS based configuration for additional Public Keys (not sure anymore if that is a good idea, input welcome )